Velazquezjfp/Local-KnowledgeGraph/README.md

 A Model Context Protocol (MCP) server that provides a powerful knowledge graph management system for Claude.
 This tool allows you to create, manage, and visualize complex networks of interconnected entities with observations and relationships.

+## Two Versions Available

+### 1. Standard Knowledge Graph MCP (`knowledge_graph_mcp.py`)
+The original MCP that stores graphs in `~/.knowledge_graph/` - perfect for personal knowledge management and persistent data storage.

+### 2. Custom Path Knowledge Graph MCP (`knowledge_graph_mcp_custom_path.py`)
+**Optimized for Codebase Analysis and Project-Specific Graphs**

+This enhanced version allows you to save knowledge graphs to custom locations, making it ideal for:
+- **Code-Graph Generation**: Analyze codebases and create knowledge graphs representing functions, classes, modules, and their relationships
+- **Project-Specific Analysis**: Save graphs within project directories for version control and team collaboration
+- **Sub-Agent Integration**: Perfect for AI agents that need to build and save knowledge graphs in specific locations
+- **Multi-Project Management**: Each project can have its own knowledge graph without conflicts

+The custom path version includes two additional tools:
+- `set_graph_path(path)` - Set a custom save location (relative or absolute)
+- `get_current_graph_path()` - Check where the graph is currently being saved

 ## Features

 ### Core Knowledge Graph Operations